rbecheras/tinymce-plugin-headersfooters/docs/document-model-specification.md

 Summary of the dimensions defined by the user and predefined with a default value, configurable by custom formats :

+> NOTE: Only 'mm' is currently supported for all format dimensions

 ```js
 var pageFormat = {
   height, width,